freekrai/freekrai.github.io/_posts/2016-02-13-parse-server-push.md

 bodyclass: post
 ---

-# Adding Push Notifications to your Parse Server App

 I was originally going to write about how to use node.js to enable push notifications, but the latest version of Parse Server now includes basic push notification support using [Google Cloud Messaging (GCM)](https://developers.google.com/cloud-messaging/) for Android devices and [Apple Push Notification Service (APNS)](https://developer.apple.com/library/ios/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/Chapters/ApplePushService.html) for iOS devices.

 Instead, I decided to write about how to enable the built-in push notifications in your Parse Server apps using the updated service.